-Vital Choice ground cinnamon is Indonesian Korintje cinnamon, which comes from the bark of wild C. burmanii trees, sustainably harvested on mountain slopes of the southwest coast of Sumatra.
+Many "premium" brands of ground cinnamon use Indonesian Korintje cinnamon, which comes from the bark of wild C. burmanii trees, sustainably harvested on mountain slopes of the southwest coast of Sumatra.

-We chose Korintje—the species preferred by many cooks—because, like Ceylon cinnamon, it is smoother in flavor with less bite than the more common “Chinese” cinnamon (C. cassia).
+Korintje is preferred by many cooks, because, like Ceylon cinnamon, it is smoother in flavor with less bite than the more common "Chinese” cinnamon (C. cassia).

-However, our Stick Cinnamon is Chinese C. cassia, because cassia cinnamon makes better, sturdier sticks.
+However, many stick cinnamon products are Chinese C. cassia, because cassia cinnamon makes better, sturdier sticks.

 Ceylon cinnamon (C. zeylanicum) is often referred to erroneously as "true” cinnamon, simply because it was the first kind introduced to the Western world.